secuestrador/Discord-Token-Checker/README.md

 When the program has started it will check tokens as fast as possible!

-To check the tokens go into the console as "Live Tokens" or "Dead Tokens" (Example Below).
+To check the tokens go into the console as "Live Tokens" or "Dead Tokens".

+## Example

 ![](https://github.com/secuestrador/Discord-Token-Checker/blob/main/gif.gif)